 Since 1949, the 12-step program developed by Alcoholics Anonymous has been the dominant way we think about facing and fighting addiction.
-Many people have successfully used this community- and willpower-based approach to escaping addiction.
-However, countless others have tried it, and relapsed.
-With the powerful hold that opioid addiction has on so many people in America, it’s time to face addiction with an equally powerful—and proven—method: medication-assisted treatment (or MAT).
+Many people have successfully used this approach, which uses both community and willpower to recovery from addiction.
+However, countless others have tried it and relapsed.
+Given that opioid addiction afflicts so many Americans, it’s time to face addiction with an equally powerful—and proven—method: medication-assisted treatment (or MAT).

-When people dependent on opioids try to quit, the pains of withdrawal are often intense and debilitating.
+When people dependent on opioids try to quit, their withdrawal often becomes painfully intense.
 This can make escaping addiction nearly impossible.
-MAT drugs like buprenorphine work by stopping the symptoms of opioid withdrawal, making it easier for patients to live a normal life while they wean themselves off of painkillers.
-This significantly reduces the odds that an addiction patient will relapse.
+MAT drugs like buprenorphine work by stopping the symptoms of opioid withdrawal, making it easier for patients to live a normal life while they wean themselves off opioid addiction.
+Without withdrawal’s pains, someone recovering from opioids receives a better defense against opioid relapse.

-Older MAT drugs like methadone required regular visits to a clinic, but newer MAT medicines like buprenorphine can be taken to a patient’s home and consumed on a once- or twice-a-day schedule.
-There is also a medicine called vivitrol that can be taken once a month after patients have completely detoxed.
+Older MAT drugs like methadone required regular visits to a clinic, but newer MATs like buprenorphine can be taken at a patient’s home.
+Patients can even receive them just once or twice a day.
+Another treatment, Vivitrol, can help later in recovery to guard the body against relapse.
 Because not all MAT programs work for everyone, it is helpful to have multiple options to find what’s best.